 As a kid from around 9 to 11 years old I had a special area in my dad’s garage with a bench and lots of shelves that became my ‘laboratory’.
 There I used to keeps sticks, leaves, insects and special potions in jars for my ‘experiments’.
 When I was 12 I remember being asked by a teacher what I wanted to do in life and my reply was to ‘find a cure for cancer’.
 In high school, science and home economics were my favourite subjects.

-After leaving school I travelled and tried different jobs before working as a lab technician.
+After leaving school I traveled and tried different jobs before working as a laboratory technician.
 I then moved into forensic science, followed by pathology and laboratory research.
 Following a miscarriage in 1985 I was referred to something I had never heard of before – a naturopath.

 This was a revelation to me.
 I had discovered my true calling: to become a healer.
 I became immersed in studies for 4 years, which was just the beginning.
 I was a sponge, soaking up as much information about health as possible from lectures, books and seminars (which I continue to do today).